codefoster/codefoster.com/source/_posts/navigatorjs.md

 date: 2012-03-26
 ---

 If you create a blank JavaScript application in Windows 8, you get just that &ndash; a blank application.
-You don&#39;t get page references to the WinJS library, you don&#39;t get a grid or a list or any other navigation structure, and you don&#39;t get the navigation code to implement the Microsoft recommended navigation method &ndash; single page navigation.
+You don't get page references to the WinJS library, you don't get a grid or a list or any other navigation structure, and you don't get the navigation code to implement the Microsoft recommended navigation method &ndash; single page navigation.

-If you want to implement navigation, you can obviously just create a new application from the Navigation Appliction template (built-in), but if you&#39;re like me, it&#39;s nice to add in all of a given piece of functionality from scratch for understanding&#39;s sake.
+If you want to implement navigation, you can obviously just create a new application from the Navigation Appliction template (built-in), but if you're like me, it's nice to add in all of a given piece of functionality from scratch for understanding's sake.

 Follow these steps to add navigation to a blank application.
 And I encourage you to actually type all of the code instead of just copying and pasting.
 If you type it, your brain will pick it up better.